 First, you need to know the “why” behind your project and the core elements that need to be in place for the project to be successful.
 This means starting with research and information-gathering to be sure you have a strong grasp on what the project really is.
 Don’t rush this step, take your time and get all the facts in place before moving ahead.

-Defining project scope
+Define project scope

 As you build out the project scope’s parameters, include clear objectives, phases and due dates, tasks, resources, budgets, and responsibilities.
 A key part of this will be defining SMART goals, which means goals that are Specific, Measurable, Achievable, Realistic, and Time-possible.
-This also means taking the time to ask (and answer) important questions related to the project.

 For example, if the project is installing new PM software for the members of the sales team, determining the project’s scope means asking yourself and the relevant stakeholders questions such as: do the project include making sure that the new PM software is actually adopted by the sales team?
 Does it include maintenance service?
 Does it include onboarding every team?